- Accept a wide variety of deposit methods, including Bitcoin

 Overview of SBG Global

 If you’re new to your search for the right sports betting website, chances are you probably haven’t heard of SBG Global.
 While its brand isn’t as big or popular as a lot of its competitors, SBG Global has been around since 1999.
-A long history of operation is always a big plus when choosing an online sportsbook, and SBG Global is a solid option.
+A long history of operation is always a big plus when choosing an online sportsbook, and SBG Global truly is a longstanding betting site.

 Credit card and prepaid credit card deposits are lightning fast at SBG.
 We recommend this method if you’re not using Bitcoin.